 In the example of electricity distribution, officials must consider diversifying both the means of generation and the dispersion of the generating facilities.
-Hurricane Maria was primarily a wind event with maximum sustained winds of 155 miles per hour.
-Hurricane Harvey by contrast, was primarily a flood event resulting from rainfall amounts up to 50 inches.
-In coastal east Texas, distributed electrical generation systems were not the issue.
-Rather, it is zoning regulation in flood-prone areas and drainage infrastructure that merit risk review.
+Hurricane Maria was primarily a wind event with maximum sustained winds of 155 mph.
+Hurricane Harvey, by contrast, was primarily a flood event resulting from rainfall amounts up to 50 inches.
+In coastal East Texas, distributed electrical generation systems were not the issue.
+Rather, it’s zoning regulation in flood-prone areas and drainage infrastructure that merits risk review.
 That’s because 40 percent of building damage in the Houston area came from buildings located outside of FEMA-designated flood zones.
 There is growing concern that flood maps are no longer accurate due to a variety of factors, including changes in drainage caused by construction of impermeable surfaces like roads and parking lots.

 Alerting residents when disaster strikes

 Much of the catastrophic extent of the wildfires in California is the result of uncontrollable natural events, including an increase in vegetation during winter months that then becomes fuel in the dry, windy summer.
-A controllable risk failure may emanate from a lack of a coordinated emergency warning system using WEA – wireless emergency alerts – such as Amber alerts and other warning systems.
-The local governments in the area have emergency plans that may differ from neighboring communities in the mode and platform for communicating with their citizens in an emergency.
-Social media, reverse 911, and “opt-in” mobile alerts are some of the methods, but they are not consistent or coordinated over jurisdictional lines.
+A controllable risk failure may emanate from a lack of a coordinated emergency warning system using WEA, or wireless emergency alerts, similar to Amber Alerts and other warning systems.
+The local governments in the area have emergency plans that may differ in the mode and platform from neighboring communities for communicating with their citizens in an emergency.
+Social media, reverse 911 and opt-in mobile alerts are some of the methods, but they are not consistent or coordinated over jurisdictional lines.

-When dealing with catastrophic events, you can have an excellent risk management plan.
-Your emergency response and all the components may work cohesively as planned, but it is impossible to eliminate the impact of 50 inches of rain, an 8.0 magnitude earthquake, 150 mph winds or 281 square miles of wildfire.
+Even with an excellent risk management plan, when emergency response and all other components work cohesively as planned during catastrophic events, it’s impossible to eliminate the impact of 50 inches of rain, an 8.0 magnitude earthquake, 150 mph winds or 281 square miles of wildfire.